miso-lims/walkthroughs/_includes/project-new.md

 button where you can find basic information about the current page.

-{% include project-create.md detailed=include.detailed section=2.1 %}
+{% include project-create.md detailed=include.detailed section=2.1 worksheet=true %}

 ### 2.1.1 Add a Study (optional)